oroinc/documentation/crm/dev_guide/ui/layout.rst

     $ php bin/console assets:install --symlink
     $ php bin/console oro:assets:build

-In this example, all four CSS files from your bundle as well as all the other files from the Oro Platform and from third party bundles will be merged and dumped in the ``public/css/oro.css`` file.
+In this example, all four SCSS files from your bundle as well as all the other files from the Oro Platform and from third party bundles will be merged and dumped in the ``public/css/oro.css`` file.

-If you want to keep your css code separately, you can dump all your CSS files to another compiled file.
+If you want to keep your css code separately, you can dump all your SCSS files to another compiled file.
 To do that you have to use different assets group in your ``assets.yml``

 .. code-block:: yaml